stevecook23/foodshop/README.md

 All media on this site was sourced from [pxhere.com ](https://pxhere.com/) and is used free of royalty or copyright, and with permission, under the Creative Commons Zero (CC0) license.
 Individual image attribution is not required under that licence.

 ### Code Attribution
-Some code can be attributed to sources other than myself, such as the Stripe code; where code has been used from other sources, it has been explicitly called out within the code.
+Some code can be attributed to sources other than myself, such as the Stripe code; where code has been used from other sources, it has been explicitly called out within the code - for example, the custom middleware I am using to prevent non-admin access to /admin.
 Some similarities exist to the Code Institute project 'Boutique Ado', upon which this project was based.
 However, I have used exclusively up-to-date packages where possible, and updated throughout from Bootstrap 4 to Bootstrap 5, where the 'Boutique Ado' project used Bootstrap 4 and many outdated packages.
 Additionally, this site's functionality adds, among other things:
 + a Reviews model and interface
 + a Favourites model and interface
 + pagination to the 'all products' view